jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

     <img src="/images/jono/cave.JPG">
 </div>

 The [Wildlife Recording Society](https://www.wildlife-sound.org/) are a valuable source of expertise, and the Field Recording Slack group is full of very talented people willing to share thier knowledge.
-I contributed to a crowd-sourced [Sound Library](https://frscharity.org/Water_and_Ice/) they organised in spring 2022.
+I contributed to a crowd-sourced [Sound Library](https://frscharity.org/Water_and_Ice/) they organised for charity in spring 2022.
 The library is available in return for donations to Doctors Without Borders, The Red Cross and Unicef.

 <iframe src="https://www.youtube.com/embed/4cYzQ42azjc?si=kkZrCBOEXeQTI6sx" width="640" height="360" frameborder="0" allowfullscreen></iframe>